See the past, present, and future through Nagoya architecture.

 Cultural Path Houses

-Nagoya’s Higashi (east) ward is home to many historical buildings along what is called Bunka No Michi (the cultural path).
-The area from Nagoya castle to Tokugawaen was where many low- and middle-ranking Samurai lived in the Edo period and then later successful journalists, artists, missionaries, etc. came in during the Meiji period after the abolition of the Samurai.
+Nagoya’s Higashi (east) ward is home to many historical buildings along what is called Bunka No Michi (The Cultural Path).
+The area from Nagoya castle to Tokugawaen was where many low- and middle-ranking Samurai lived in the Edo period.
+Later, successful journalists, artists, missionaries, etc. came in during the Meiji period after the abolition of the Samurai.
 On this path, you can find old Samurai houses alongside early 20th-century western architecture.

 Hyakka Hyakuso